FA1BI/FA1BI.github.io/README.md

 # **MStream**

-Mstream is a website deticited to streaming movies for my android tv box
+Mstream is a website dedicated to streaming movies for my android tv box